eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Users of EUDI Wallets use the EUDI Wallet Instance to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
-EUDI Wallet Instance Users can also create Qualified Electronic Signatures and Seals (QES) and utilize wallet-to-wallet interactions.
+EUDI Wallet Instance Users can also create Qualified Electronic Signatures and Seals (QES) and utilise wallet-to-wallet interactions.

 Who can be a User of an EUDI Wallet depends on national law.
 The use of